BioReady Gold Nanoshells – Carboxyl Surface

 Salt Stability

-In the presence of sufficiently high salt concentrations, the surface charge of particles in solution can be shielded by the dissolved ions, leading to reduced colloidal stability.
+In the presence of a sufficiently high salt concentrations, the surface charge of particles in solution can be shielded by the dissolved ions, leading to reduced colloidal stability.
 The ions in solution prevent the like charges on nanoparticle surfaces from repelling one another as readily.
 For each particle type, the salt concentration at which this colloidal destabilization occurs can be different.

-Figure 3 provides UV-Vis spectra of lipoic acid-capped 150 nm gold nanoshells in varying concentrations of sodium chloride (NaCl) solution.
+The graph above provides UV-Vis spectra of lipoic acid-capped 150 nm gold nanoshells in varying concentrations of sodium chloride (NaCl) solution.
 The samples were prepared by spiking solutions of nanoparticles with NaCl at the listed concentrations and allowing the resulting solutions to incubate for 10 minutes prior to UV-Vis measurement.

 If the nanoparticles are stable at a given salt concentration, we expect the spectrum to remain the same as that of the particles without salt, with a strong plasmon resonance optical absorption at 800 nm.
 As the particles begin to aggregate, this is reflected in the spectrum by a decrease in the surface plasmon peak at 800 nm.

 The particles remain relatively stable at salt concentrations below 20 mM NaCl.
 At 20 mM and above, however, significant destabilization of the particles becomes apparent, evidenced by a decrease in absorbance at 800 nm and an overall decrease in optical intensity at all wavelengths.
+These spectral changes correspond to nanoshell aggregation and precipitation out of solution.